 The North Carolina Department of Transportation and the City of Raleigh are working together to build a passenger train station at 510 W. Martin St. in downtown Raleigh that will replace an existing Amtrak station on Cabarrus Street.
 One of the busiest Amtrak stations in the southeastern United States, the Cabarrus Street station is routinely overcrowded and lacks a platform large enough to serve the longer trains that come into the station.

-This project is among improvements to the railroad corridor between Raleigh and Charlotte to increase railroad capacity, efficiency and safety.
+This project is one of several improvements to the railroad corridor between Raleigh and Charlotte, which will help to increase railroad capacity, efficiency and safety.